Looking for Budget? What’s the cost if we don’t adopt a mental health solution?

 By coupling a digital platform with their existing face-to-face therapy programs, the health authority gave employees immediate access to effective mental health support.
 Within six months, absenteeism had decreased by 10%, along with associated cost savings and productivity improvements.

 Mental Health Support for Healthcare Workers in Crisis

-As COVID-19 swept across Canada, Starling raced to launch our COVID-19 program dedicated to helping healthcare workers manage their mental health in times of crisis.
+As COVID-19 swept across nations, Starling raced to launch our COVID-19 program dedicated to helping healthcare workers manage their mental health in times of crisis.

 A Culture Transformation Leader at the regional health authority shares, “Our frontline staff have been at the forefront of this pandemic, and are working tirelessly to keep our patients and communities safe.
 It’s been amazing to have a partner like Starling Minds who goes the extra mile to provide this support to our staff in a time of crisis.”

 While reducing absenteeism can take longer, presenteeism rates respond well to quick solutions.
 Studies show that when organizations take a human-centred approach to health, it can rapidly transform a workforce suffering from severe presenteeism.